Builder-ETH/Raffle-app/README.md

 # Raffle-app
-A raffle-app for lottery using truffle and infura (ETH Shanghai Hackathon)
+A raffle-app for lottery using truffle and infura